leblocks/dotfiles/README.md

 from the headache of managing different sets of scripts, making development more efficient and straightforward.

 ## TODOs
-* more understandable output
-    * make failures show some sort of stack trace?
 * tests for empty windows installation, vm?
-* run stuff once a week
-* add gif with example usage
 * make sure that none of commands requires admin (except package installations)
 * support different package names for different installers